GAN decoder on a quantum toric code for noise-robust quantum teleportation: Evaluation of simulation experiments

 \subsection{Model training}

 The experimental environment is configured with an Intel Xeon E5-2640V4 processor at 2.4 GHz, 32 GB of cache, and a GTX1080Ti GPU.
 The programming language and model building platform used are Python and Anaconda.
 The training framework is based on TensorFlow, Qiskit, and Keras.

+Before training the decoder, the datasets are generated as follows.
+First, the topology of the toric code is defined, including the lattice with code distance $d$, physical qubits, and stabilizers.
+Second, an independent noise model is applied with varying error rates to randomly inject errors onto the qubits.
+The syndrome is obtained by measuring the stabilizers.
+Next, the corresponding path that forms a trivial cycle with the syndrome is calculated.
+The training data are labeled as (syndrome, path) for decoder training.

 The sample preprocessing includes selecting small batch data, data augmentation operations, and standardization processing.
 Data augmentation mainly includes left-right flipping and up-down flipping, with the random function generating arbitrary floating-point numbers between 0 and 1.
-In this experiment, the flipping probability is set to 0.25.
+In this simulation experiment, the flipping probability is set to 0.25.
 Additionally, batch size is set to 4.

 The learning rate is a hyperparameter that measures the speed of gradient descent in the network.
 An appropriate learning rate enables the network to converge quickly, reducing training time.
 However, if the learning rate is too high, oscillations may occur, preventing the network from converging.
 Conversely, if the learning rate is too low, the convergence speed of the network during iterations will be slow, resulting in a longer training time.
-We tested different learning rates to observe their impact on the loss function.
-The training involved 1000 iterations.
+We test different learning rates to observe their impact on the loss function.

-When the learning rate was set to 0.0002, the loss value decreased very slowly, requiring more time to achieve the desired result.
-At a learning rate of 0.02, the loss value decreased rapidly, but oscillations occurred, which affected the network's convergence.
-When the learning rate was 0.002, the convergence was better: the loss value decreased quickly and remained stable.
+Figure \ref{frate} shows the training performance at different learning rates.
+When the learning rate is set to 0.0002, the loss value decreases very slowly, requiring more time to achieve the desired result.
+At a learning rate of 0.02, the loss value decreases rapidly, but oscillations occur, which affect the network's convergence.
+When the learning rate is 0.002, the convergence is better: the loss value decreases quickly and remains stable.
 Therefore, we set the learning rate to 0.002 for training.